June 28 - 29, 2007 Advisory Committee Meeting Minutes

 Execute Search Strategy

+In early January the strategy was implemented to come up with reference lists.
 The material that made up the universe of literature from 1995 – January 2007 was immense.

 Data inputted into literature reference manager systems and retrieved for triage analysis.

 Abstracts that met the following criteria were deferred to Phase B.